 Phase 3 – Social Action Week: This is the week that you and your teammates will meet with your team leader to plan your Social Action Project, with each person putting in at least 30 hours of their time into the project in order to graduate.
 You decide on a project that is going to benefit and have an impact on your community in some way and then spend the week gathering ideas, preparing your presentation and contacting local businesses to ask for the involvement or maybe even donations in order for your project to be able to happen.

 Phase 4: Social action week…in action! : This is when everything that you’ve learnt in the past 3 weeks is put to the test.
-We met with our team to get all our final prep done and it really is ‘all hands on deck’ this week!
-For my Social Action Project, we decided to opt for something that we all felt passionately about and turned that into our main fundraising event – a charity gig in aid of Outreach Youth, an LGBTQ+ community that help hundreds of young people.
+We met with our team to get all our final prep done and it really is ‘all hands on deck’ during this week!
+For my Social Action Project, we decided to opt for something that we all felt passionately about and turned that into our main fundraising event – a charity gig in aid of Suffolk based organisation Outreach Youth, an LGBTQ+ community that help hundreds of young people in the local area with struggles they may be facing.
 They run entirely from donations, so we felt like it was the perfect cause to raise money for.

 We got together some local bands, pitched our ideas to the NCS leader and the Mayor of Ipswich who were two people that had the final decision on whether or not, they thought our project was worth investing in…bit like a Dragon’s Den interview!